MicrosoftLearning/AZ-120-Planning-and-Administering-Microsoft-Azure-for-SAP-Workloads/Instructions/AZ-120_Lab01_Implement_Linux_clustering_on_Azure_VMs.md

 ## Exercise 1: Provision Azure compute resources necessary to support highly available SAP HANA deployments

-In this task, you will deploy Azure infrastructure compute components necessary to configure Linux clustering.
+In this exercise, you will deploy Azure infrastructure compute components necessary to configure Linux clustering.
 This will involve creating a pair of Azure Virtual Machines running Linux SUSE in the same availability set and provisioning Azure Bastion.

 ### Task 1: Deploy Azure Virtual Machines running Linux SUSE